- Program

 Support from Regional Coordinators and Clinical Leads to assist you to navigate through your RG career and training journey;

-Opportunities for lateral entry for current General Practitioners at any time with access to the Advanced skills training posts.
+Opportunities for flexible entry for current General Practitioners at any time with access to the Advanced skills training posts.

 Is the VRGP a training provider?